ZoetropeLabs/zoetrope.io/index.md

     - title: Bespoke Development
       text: >
         It all started with a passion for making things light up.
 Zoetrope can make anything from prototypes through to complete production systems.
-Zoetrope's key USP is the ability to work accross the whole stack, including:
+Zoetrope's key USP is our ability to work accross the whole stack, including:

         <ul class="iconlist">
           <li><span class="icon icon-check"></span> 3D printing</li>